JamesZhao01/jameszhao01.github.io/_pages/about.md

 I am a passionate Software Engineer with experience in both Full-Stack Web Development and Machine Learning.
-I completed my undergraduate in Computer Science at the University of California, San Diego (Spring 2023) and I a student pursuing Masters in Machine Learning at Carnegie Mellon University, starting Fall 2023.
+I completed my undergraduate in Computer Science at the University of California, San Diego (Spring 2023) and I am currently pursuing a Masters in Machine Learning at Carnegie Mellon University, starting Fall 2023.
 Check out some of my projects!